syd-xo/CPP-7-day-challenge/README.md

 # CPP-7-day-challenge
+This repo contains my C++ journey, day by day, learning and building one line of code at a time.
-A repo containing C++ leaning challenges over a 7-day period
+A repo containing C++ leaning challenges over 7 days.